Frida Kahlo lived the epitome of alegría—a lust for life.

 Whether or not they were cognizant of the autobiographical context of Kahlo’s work, art communities were enchanted by her fantastical and grotesque imageries.
 In 1938, Frida was overjoyed when a Network gallery owner invited her to hold a one-woman show, in which she was celebrated as a painter outside of her more famous husband’s shadow.

-Frida delighted in another achievement: In the spring of 1953, a gallery in Mexico presented her a solo exhibition, her only art show in her lifetime held in her home country.
+Frida delighted in another achievement: In the spring of 1953, a gallery in Mexico presented her a solo exhibition, her only art show in her life held in her home country.

 Waiting for the show, a crowd of fans watched as an ambulance deposit Frida Kahlo onto a four-posted bed in the middle of the gallery.

-Her expression betrayed the lifetime of unending pain.
-Yet, it glowed with exhilaration, for she was in the spotlight of attention and the centre of the party.
+Her expression betrayed the life of unending pain.
+Yet, it glowed with exhilaration, for she was in the spotlight of attention and the center of the party.

-Despite her paintings frequently categorised as surrealism, Kahlo considered her masterpieces as bizarre reality.
+Despite her paintings frequently categorized as surrealism, Kahlo considered her masterpieces as bizarre reality.